 Alzheimer’s is not like common aging where a person begins to lose their memory – although it is one of the symptoms of the condition.
 But there are other symptoms of the disease besides dementia which significantly vary from person to person.
-These differences are what make treatment even more difficult.
+These differences are what makes treatment even more difficult.

 The Progression of Alzheimer’s

 Since Alzheimer’s is a brain degenerative disease, a patient progressively loses all their function and capability to the point where they forget how to breathe on their own.
 Eventually, the condition leads to death.
-Drug tests have been done to help prevent or slow down the progression of the disease but most trials have either been unsuccessful or inconclusive.
+Drug tests have been done to help prevent or slow down the progression of the disease, but most trials have either been unsuccessful or inconclusive.

-When a patient has dementia, they will have moments when their memory comes back again but that does not mean the Alzheimer’s has gone away.
+When a patient has dementia, they will have moments when their memory comes back again, but that does not mean the Alzheimer’s has gone away.
 Scientists are continually working to better understand the disease and how to treat it.

 It can be extremely beneficial for an Alzheimer’s patient to seek professional help in better understanding how to cope with the disease as well as to learn how they may take steps in slowing the progression.